As an Amazon Associate I earn from qualifying purchases.

 - Strong aluminum frame with a lightweight carbon fiber road fork

-- High profile alloy double-wall rims with paired spokes are lightweight and strong with front quick release
+- High-profile alloy double-wall rims with paired spokes are lightweight and strong

-- Considered to be the best overall entry-level road bike and the best value for the money!
+- Widely considered to be the best overall entry-level road bike!

 When I was shopping for the best bikes for heavy people, everyone seemed to be recommending fat-tire bikes.
 I don’t know if they just thought that because it had the word “fat” in the title, it would be one of the best bikes for fat people… but maybe they were right!